 - The Casio PX-360 is a bit larger and heavier than the PX-350.
 However, it is still well under 30 lbs, so both instruments are versatile and lightweight for stage pianos.

 - The power switch on PX-360 requires you to hold for a few seconds before the power goes off.
-This seemingly small improvement has large impact.
-It prevents accidental touch the power button to turn off the piano.
+This seemingly small improvement has a large impact.
+It prevents accidental touch of the power button to turn off the piano.

 - The dedicated Grand Piano button is added to the PX-360 making it simple to get back to the default grand piano sound.